Barg0/Intune-Platform-Scripts/Diagnostics - Custom Log File Directory/README.md

 ## ✅ Why Use a Custom Log Folder?

-By default, Intune scripts log to:
+The default folder used by the  `Intune Management Extension` is:

 ```
-C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\Scripts
+C:\ProgramData\Microsoft\IntuneManagementExtension\Logs
 ```

-However, if your script runs with **logged-on user credentials**, it may not have permission to write there.
+It is possible to write logs there; however, if your script runs with **logged-on user credentials**, it may not have permission to write there.
 A custom folder like `%ProgramData%\IntuneLogs` ensures that logs are written successfully regardless of execution context.

 ---